danfuzz/samizdat/doc/samizdat-0/library-code.md

 A box is a holder for some other value.
 Boxes are sometimes also known as "cells".

-In addition to the box constructor functions, the two functions that deal with boxes are `boxGet` to get the contents of a box (or void if the box value has yet to be set) and `boxSet` to set the contents of a box.
+In addition to the box constructor functions, the three functions that deal with boxes are `boxGet` to get the contents of a box (or void if the box value has yet to be set), `boxSet` to set the contents of a box, and `boxIsSet` to indicate whether `boxSet` has been called (which is not the same as `boxGet` returning non-void).

-In addition, if the set value of a box is a function, then it is valid to call the box as a function, which passes the call through to the set value.
+If the set value of a box is a function, then it is valid to call the box as a function, which passes the call through to the set value.
 It is an error (terminating the runtime) to make a function call on an unset box or a box whose set value is not a function